Use The Complete Retirement Planner to take Ben Franklin's advice, "If you fail to plan, you are planning to fail."

 Principal and interest amounts are not inflation adjusted, but real estate taxes are.

-- Enter separate inflation rates for General Expenses and designated Health Care expenses for better accuracy.
+Enter separate inflation rates for General expenses and designated Health Care expenses for better accuracy.

-- Stress-test your plan by trying fractionally different inflation rates to see how significant the impact may be to your total outcome.
+Stress-test your plan by trying fractionally different inflation rates to see how significant the impact may be to your total outcome.

 The last section of this page asks you to itemize your current and future expenses.

-This offers clarity on how money is being spent (note the % To Total column), creates the ability to calculate expenses for each individual year,
+This allows for inflation protection for fixed expenses, and offers clarity on how money is being spent (note the % To Total column).

 You're 90% Done!